ChainSafe/chainbridge-celo/README.config.md

         return configManager, err
    }

-   // call this function any where in code to have access to the configuration and its getter functions that return values func GetConfigManager() *ConfigurationManager {
+   // call this function any where in code to have access to the getter functions. func GetConfigManager() *ConfigurationManager {
 	 return configManager
    }